watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    ![A screenshot of the "Review your pipeline YAML" step, with the containerRegistryName property highlighted.](media/hol-2019-10-18_06-32-34.png)

-10. When you are finished editing, select **Run** to execute the pipeline.
+10. When you are finished editing, select **Save and run** to execute the pipeline.

 11. While the `content-api` build runs, setup one last build for `content-init` by following the same steps as the previous `content-api` build, remembering to update the `[SHORT_SUFFIX]` value on the "Review your pipeline YAML" step.